matthewdrees/matthewdrees.github.io/_posts/2020-05-31-the-joy-luck-club.md

 ![Book cover](/assets/the-joy-luck-club.jpg)

 The Joy Luck Club was written in 1989 by Amy Tan and is an American classic.
-It was required reading in school for many people.
-It's a great choice for a book club.
+It was required reading in school for many people, and a great choice for a book club.
 I put this book on my list after sitting next to someone on a recent flight who gave it a glowing review: “I can’t believe I haven’t read this book before.
 It’s amazing!”.
 Much of the book takes place in San Francisco; I lived close by in Alameda for a few years.

 The book follows 8 women: 4 mothers (Suyuan Woo, An-Mei Hsu, Lindo Jong, and Ying-Ying St. Clair) and their daughters (Jing-mei “June” Woo, Rose Hsu Jordan, Waverly Jong, and Lena St. Clair).
 It is written as 16 stories, grouped into 4 sections.
 After leaving China, the 4 mothers met in San Francisco and formed the "Joy Luck Club" over games of mah jong in San Francisco around 1950.